kshutkin/slimlib/jsx/README.md

 ## Status

-**v0.0.0 — minimum viable.** API is locked, 27 tests passing, benchmarks wired in.
+**v0.1.0-pre.** API is locked, 62 tests passing, 100% branch coverage, benchmarks wired in.

-Not yet supported (planned for v0.1):
+New in v0.1:
-- Keyed list reconciliation (`<For each key>`).
+- Keyed list reconciliation via [`forEach`](#keyed-lists-foreach) (sub-entry, opt-in).
-- Per-boundary dispose for conditional sub-trees.
+- Per-boundary dispose for conditional sub-trees (effects, `on:`, `ref` torn down when a function-child re-runs).
+- `setOnDispose` is now public for users implementing custom list/conditional helpers.

 ## Installation